Draiget/se-monitor-aws/README.md

   --data '{ "action": "find", "query": { "map": "gm_buildscapes_a2", "player": "Draiget", "regions": ["all"] }}'
 ```

-Where a `<KEY>` you can obrain running `terraform output -json` command after provisioning infrastructure.
+Where a `<KEY>` you can obtain running `terraform output -json` command after provisioning infrastructure.

+## Deploying

+Application can be deployed within FreeTier usage.